2018–19 Arab Club Champions Cup: Teams

 A total of 40 teams participated in the tournament; 20 from Asia and 20 from Africa.
 10 clubs started in the qualifying play-off where two of them advanced to the first round which consisted of 32 teams.
 From then on, the tournament was played in a knockout format with home and away legs, until the final which was a one-leg match played in the United Arab Emirates.
-Due to the new format of the competition only being announced after the 2016–17 season had already ended, UAFA decided that for this edition of the tournament, teams would be invited to participate rather than strictly qualifying through performance in the 2016–17 season's domestic competitions.